Skip to content

 Filters are often the most-used controls in a dashboard.
 Make them:

-This isn't just "nice to have" - it protects usability at scale.
+This is not just "nice to have"—it protects usability at scale.

 A shared filter model (the technical side of the UX)